Mikaela/mikaela.github.io/blog/_posts/2021-12-05-matrix-community-abuse-security-by-obscurity.md

 1. Use https://develop.element.io/ (or have a config.json allowing you to use labs)
 2. Create a space.
 3. Through developer mode `/upgraderoom {{ site.matrixLatestRoomVersion }}`.
-   2. ***WARNING*** You should check [the Matrix spec](https://spec.matrix.org/latest/rooms/) for the latest stable room version.
+2. **_WARNING_** You should check [the Matrix spec](https://spec.matrix.org/latest/rooms/)
+   for the latest stable room version.
 Or maybe the [unstable spec](https://spec.matrix.org/unstable/rooms/)?
    Or maybe you should just [search GitHub](https://github.com/matrix-org/matrix-spec-proposals/issues?q=room%20version)?
-   3. ***WARNING!
-Always before executing `/upgraderoom` check that everyone in your room has a recent Matrix server that supports your target room version, otherwise you may lock some of your users out.*** For example `/invite @version:maunium.net` and once it joins, say
+3. **_WARNING!
+Always before executing `/upgraderoom` check that everyone in your room has a recent Matrix server that supports your target room version, otherwise you may lock some of your users out._** For example `/invite @version:maunium.net` and once it joins, say
    `!servers upgrade {{site.matrixLatestRoomVersion}}` to get a list of servers that don't support room version {{site.matrixLatestRoomVersion}} yet.
 4. Clear cache and reload so the old space maybe disappears.
 5. See also [Element-web#19208: Allow upgrading spaces](https://github.com/vector-im/element-web/issues/19208)
 6. Now that there is a space, right click it to create a new room under it and